-4. An incarnation of Vishnu, the second person of the Hindu Trinity Chrisna was worshiped at Mathura on the river Jumma (see Strabo and Arrian and Bampton lectures, pages bolize the dual ego, the divine and the human man.
-08-100).
+4. An incarnation of Vishnu, the second person of the Hindu Trinity Chrisna was worshiped at Mathura on the river Jumma (see Strabo and bolize the dual ego, Arrian and Bamp- the divine and the ton lectures, pages human man.
+98-100).